About

 Over many years Amateur Radio Victoria has provided a service to ensure the appropriate disposal of equipment and other material.
 Each case is different.
 It may be a simple amateur radio station, or a room, garage or shed full of miscellaneous items collected over decades.

 Knowledgeable people are available to evaluate the equipment and provide advice on whether it can be sold, donated or needs to be discarded.
-To obtain help email: estates[at]amateurradio.com.au or contact our office.
+To obtain help contact estates@amateurradioamateurradio.com.auau or our office.

 Historical Victorian Division

 A message from the VK3 Council to the VK2 Council during the war in 1944.
-Due to all the transmitters being confiscated.
+Due to transmitters being confiscated.

 The Hams, 1946 ABC program.